imsweb/django-pzip-storage/README.md

 You may also use `PZipStorage` as a custom storage backend anywhere Django allows it; see [Managing Files](https://docs.djangoproject.com/en/dev/topics/files/) in the Django documentation for more information.

+## Settings

+* `PZIP_STORAGE_EXTENSION` - the extension to append to any file saved with `PZipStorage`.
+Defaults to `.pz`.
+* `PZIP_STORAGE_NOCOMPRESS` - a set of file extensions (with leading period) which should not be compressed when saving.
+Defaults to:
+  `[".z", ".gz", ".zip", ".tgz", ".jpg", ".jpeg", ".png", ".gif", ".sit", ".sitx", ".7z", ".pz", ".bz2", ".xz"]`

+These settings may be overridden on a per-storage basis by instantiating `PZipStorage` manually with `extension` or `nocompress` keyword arguments.

 ## Signals

 `PZipStorage` emits a number of signals when opening files in various circumstances: